flutter/website/src/docs/deployment/android.md

 {{site.alert.note}}
-  * The `keytool` command might not be in your path&mdash;it's part of the Java JDK, which is installed as part of Android Studio.
+  * The `keytool` command might not be in your path&mdash;it's part of Java, which is installed as part of Android Studio.
 For the concrete path, run `flutter doctor -v` and locate the path printed after 'Java binary at:'.
 Then use that fully qualified path replacing `java` (at the end) with `keytool`.
     If your path includes space-separated names,
     such as `Program Files`, place quotes around the space-separated names.
 For example: `/"Program Files"/`

   * The `-storetype JKS` tag is only required for Java 9 or newer.
-As of this release, the keystore type defaults to PKS12.
+As of the Java 9 release, the keystore type defaults to PKS12.
 {{site.alert.end}}

 ### Reference the keystore from the app